What is the Wild Rose Competition Program

 Pay It Back – Wild Rose Official Funding

 A new funding program that will help provide financial support to Wild Rose Show organizers.
 Organizers will have the opportunity to apply for funding every year to help offset the costs of officials’ fees spent, associated with holding a competition.
-Applications will be accepted in November 2016 for officials’ fees incurred during the past 2016 year (certain criteria will apply).
+Applications will be accepted in November 2017 for officials’ fees incurred during the 2017 year (certain criteria will apply).

 Application: Pay It Back Deadline: November 1, 2017